bariggs15/HTML-and-CSS-Projects/README.md

 * [One Page Website](#One-Page-Website)

 ### Space Station
 This website was about trying out various CSS and HTML (with some Javascript techniques as well) to make a website about the solar stystem and "Space Travel".
-This project was interactive with setting up local references/images to call on, navbars, containers, etc.
+This project was interactive with setting up local references/images to call on, navbars, containers, etc. Below is a sample of the HTML that was involved in the project:

         <!DOCTYPE html>
         <html lang="en">